 This plinth heater works when your heating is on so there is no need to switch it off and on manually.
 The heater has a two-speed fan so you can turn it up for an extra boost of heat.
 The fan is quiet in use, especially on the lower setting.

 This unit also has a summer setting so you can use it to circulate air in the warmer weather.

-This is a versatile plinth heater that has two heat settings plus a cool setting and works with your heating system for hassle-free heating.
+This is one of the most versatile plinth heaters that has two heat settings plus a cool setting and works with your heating system for hassle-free heating.

 The CDA APH01SS Stainless Steel Plinth Heater is another electric plinth heater that is easy to install and provides an extra boost of warmth in your kitchen or utility room whenever you need it.

-Overall this is a great budget option for taking the chill off your kitchen.
+Overall this is one of the best budget plinth heaters for taking the chill off your kitchen.

 Plinth Heater FAQs

 A plinth heater is a heater that fits into the plinths beneath your kitchen cabinets.
 This means it is easily fitted into what would otherwise be dead space in your kitchen or utility room.
 Fitting a heater into your plinth frees up wall space so you have more room for cupboards or appliances.
 The heater is covered with a grille and blends seamlessly into you kitchen becoming barely noticeable.